NishkarshRaj/Docker-Kubernetes/Docker-Theory/Monolithic_Microservice_architecture.md

 -> Fast access to resources -> No time to buy and set up H/W -> Reliable -> Negligible downtime due to mirroring
 ```

+# Microservices Architecture

+* Loose coupling: Highly cohesive yet independent modules
+* Microservice: Independend and standalone module performing unique tasks.
+* Different DB instance for all modules -> Logging -> only merging with master DB common for all when needed
+* Different programming languages can be used for different modules only interface must be unique and problem solving must be done.
+* Distributed Development and use of new technologies especially Cloud Computing and Virtualization.
+* High scalability (both for H/W and S/W): Replication and time sharing
+* Faster rate of deployment as Agile is followed: Small changes yet incremental
+* All modules communicate using IPC (Inter process Communication) using API (generally REST API) gateways.
+* Version Control is followed: No downtime, the production environment just needs to be shifted from one place to another using load balancers.